 Ongoing relationships with teachers, the close personal attention given to students by specialist staff, and a well-structured system of pastoral care, mean that our knowledge of each student's abilities and aptitudes is exceptional.
 This enables us to provide all students with personalised academic and pastoral support which is a key ingredient in their high levels of achievement.

-Personal, Social, Health and Citizenship Education (PSHCE) is an important part of our taught curriculum right across the school.
-The PSHCE programmes explore different themes that aim to proactively prepare children and young people for challenges that they are likely to face at their age and stage of development.
+'Lifeskills' is an important part of our taught curriculum right across the school.
+The Lifeskills programmes explore different themes that aim to proactively prepare children and young people for challenges that they are likely to face at their age and stage of development.
 Topics range from positive relationships to healthy eating, to managing schoolwork, to managing a budget; classes are often complemented by year-group and school assemblies and visits from outside speakers.
-In the Junior School, PSHCE lessons are known as 'Impact Hour' and in the Senior School as 'Lifeskills'.

 Sometimes, however, young people need more specialist support and at Tanglin we have three 'whole-school' teams which are able to advise teachers and to work with students, individually or in small groups: